United Way of the Plains says organizations must collaborate to effectively combat homelessness

 WICHITA, Kan.
-(KSNW) — The “Point-In-Time Count” taken in January this year shows there has been a 20% increase in homelessness over the last five years.
+(KSNW) — The “Point-In-Time Count” taken in January shows a 20% increase in homelessness over the last five years.

-Cole Schnieders, Continuum of Care Planning Manager at the United Way of the Plains, says the Wichita area has the resources available, but there are gaps.
+Cole Schnieders, Continuum of Care Planning Manager at the United Way of the Plains, says the Wichita area has available resources, but there are gaps.

 “There are gaps in the way things are funded,” Schnieders said.
 “We have gaps in having enough case managers, we have gaps and have enough landlords to take our clients.
 We have gaps in just the mental substance abuse services.
 Some people need to really be deeply wrapped in services as they’re successful in housing.”